CollierCZ/docs-media/java-rx-sdk-reame.md

 compile 'com.kenticocloud:delivery-android:2.0.1'
 ```

-Note: The only difference between these two dependencies is the 'Observable' they present for ReactiveX to subscribe to.
+*Note*: The only difference between these two dependencies is the 'Observable' they present for ReactiveX to subscribe to.
 Android will present a standard *Rx2AndroidNetworking* request while Java will present a generic *http* request as an observable.
 Most of your imports will be from the shared `com.kenticocloud.delivery_core` which is automatically included with both packages.

 ### Configuration